konveyor/move2kube-demos/samples/enterprise-app/src/README.md

 $ source deploy-to-cf.sh
 ```

 To deploy to IBM Cloud Foundry, run the below command.
+Make sure you are logged in to IBM Cloud `ibmcloud login --sso` or `ibmcloud login` and have targeted your Cloud Foundry organization, space and resource group `ibmcloud target -g <RESOURCE-GROUP> --cf`.

 ```console
 $ source deploy-to-ibmcloud-cf.sh
 ```